grafana/agent/docs/getting-started.md

 Agent.
 We do not yet provide system packages or configurations to run the Agent as a daemon process.

-To run the agent, you need to pass the following flags to it:
+To override the default flags passed to the container, add the following flags to the end of the `docker run` command:

 - `--config.file=path/to/agent.yaml`, replacing the argument with the full path to your Agent's YAML configuration file.